Sponsors and Partners

 Description of Teacher Commitment

 Teachers should commit to coaching students at least once a week to prepare them for competition.
 Teachers should assemble a team of 8 students that represents the school's diversity and should use the competition as a way to motivate and push students who have shown an interest in a STEM discipline.
-Teachers should secure the commitment of a school administrator and parents/guardians to ensure that students are able to attend the competitive events at Drexel.
+Teachers should secure the commitment of a school administrator and parents/guardians to ensure that students are able to attend the competitive events.
 Teachers should complete all registration forms, present required documentation to Philadelphia EMC organizers in a timely manner, and communicate as needed with organizers when questions arise to help facilitate a smooth and successful program.

 Description of School and Administration Commitment